Master of Arts in English Program in Creative Writing

 Workshop Atmosphere and Community

 Our creative writing workshops sometimes include students from our four other M.A. tracks (literature, composition and rhetoric, cultural studies, and children's literature).
-However, we deliberately limit enrollment in our workshops to no more than fifteen students.
-Our workshops are demanding, but their atmospheres are congenial and supportive.
+Workshops are limited to no more than fifteen students.
+Our workshops are demanding, congenial and supportive.

 Overall, we have an active, supportive community of writers both in the university and the surrounding area.
-A local art gallery regularly sponsors poetry readings by our students, for example.
+Recently, students have participated in a Writers Resist event to promote free speech and at the national conference of the Association of Writing Programs.
 Manhattan is located in the Flint Hills, a green, hilly section of Kansas with the Kansas River and two large lakes nearby.
 Less than ten miles away, the Konza Prairie is the largest remnant of tallgrass prairie in the United States.
-The town itself has about 50,000 residents, not including the 20,000 students at KSU.
+The town itself has about 50,000 residents, not including the 20,000 students at K-State.

 Creative Writing Faculty

-Elizabeth Dodd teaches creative writing and literature.
-Her latest book, In the Mind’s Eye: Essays Across the Animate World, appeared from University of Nebraska Press in September, 2008.
-She's also the author of Prospect: Journeys & Landscapes, which appeared in 2003 from University of Utah Press and was winner of the William Rockhill Nelson Best Nonfiction Book Award.; two collections of poetry, Like Memory, Caverns, which won the Elmer Holmes Bobst Award from New York University Press in 1992, and Archetypal Light, published by the University of Nevada Press in 2001; and the critical book The Veiled Mirror and the Woman Poet: H.D., Louise Bogan, Elizabeth Bishop, and Louise Gluck (University of Missouri Press, 1992).
+Elizabeth Dodd, University Distinguished Professor of English, teaches creative writing and literature.
+Her latest book is Horizon’s Lens: My Time on the Turning World from University of Nebraska Press.
+She's also the author of In the Mind’s Eye: Essays across the Animate World, winner of the Association for the Study of Literature and Environment’s Best Book Award; Prospect: Journeys & Landscapes, winner of the William Rockhill Nelson Best Nonfiction Book Award; two collections of poetry, Like Memory, Caverns, which won the Elmer Holmes Bobst Award from New York University Press, and Archetypal Light; and the critical book The Veiled Mirror and the Woman Poet: H.D., Louise Bogan, Elizabeth Bishop, and Louise Gluck.

-Dodd publishes frequently in the field of ecocriticism, with essays on James Wright, Terry Tempest Williams, Michael S. Harper, as well as other topics.
-She is on the editorial board of ISLE: Interdisciplinary Studies in Literature and Environment.
-Dodd has twice won the Stamey Award for outstanding teaching from KSU's College of Arts and Sciences, and she has twice won the Kansas Arts Council's Fellowship in Poetry.
+Dodd publishes frequently in the field of ecocriticism, with essays on Elizabeth Bishop, James Terry Tempest Williams, and Michael S. Harper, as well as other topics.
+She is the nonfiction editor of Terrain.org: An Online Journal of the Built + Natural Environments.
+Dodd has twice won the Stamey Award for outstanding teaching from K-State's College of Arts and Sciences, and she is winner of the K-State Distinguished Graduate Faculty Award.
+She frequently collaborates with colleagues in other departments in interdisciplinary teaching and leads study abroad trips to South America.

 Daniel A. Hoyt teaches creative writing, with an emphasis on fiction, and his academic interests include contemporary American fiction, the short story, the work of Charles Dickens, and interdisciplinary courses.
 His short-story collection, Then We Saw the Flames, won the 2008 Juniper Prize for Fiction and was published by the University of Massachusetts Press (2009).
 Dan's creative work has also appeared in The Kenyon Review, Indiana Review, Quarterly West, Meridian, and other literary magazines.
 From 2004-2010, Dan taught at Baldwin-Wallace College in Berea, Ohio, and in 2009, he won an Individual Excellence Award in fiction from the Ohio Arts Council.
 In the 1990s, Dan worked as a journalist at newspapers in Missouri, Wisconsin, and New York.
 He cheers — simultaneously and without regret — for the Missouri Tigers, the Kansas Jayhawks, and the Kansas State Wildcats.